 The Samsung Galaxy S8 was the first to introduce the Infinity Display, that referred to the fact it had an edge-to-edge display with virtually no bezels.
 The front-mounted home button was moved to the back too, albeit in a slightly awkward position - something Samsung should correct with the S9.

-While there was also a second variant in the Plus, the standard Galaxy S8 came with curved edges as standards.
+While there was also a second variant in the S8 Plus, which came with a bigger screen and better battery, but the standard Galaxy S8 came with curved edges as standard.

 Samsung Galaxy S9

 On the surface, the S9 looks very similar to the S8 from 2017.
-The phone still offers that curved edge design and comes with a 5.8-inch OLED screen size and will be, once again, waterproof.
+The phone still offered that curved edge design and comes with a 5.8-inch OLED screen size and was once again, waterproof.

-The Galaxy S9 offers AR emoji, which allows the phone to create a 3D avatar by scanning your face and creating a range of custom emoji for you.
+The Galaxy S9 also offered AR emoji, which allows the phone to create a 3D avatar by scanning your face and creating a range of custom emoji for you.
 These can be used when chatting in WhatsApp or Facebook Messenger, for example, rather than using basic emoji.
 Social.

 Samsung Galaxy S10